 The In-Vision Theater

-The theater is currently playing three films at request and is available for corporate meetings and group rentals.
+The theater is available for corporate meetings and group rentals.
 Contact us at 219-989-7770 to reserve a space.